-The current study mainly examines the transformation between whisker-surface interactions and cortical neuronal activity.
-While we use anesthetized rats in receptive sensing mode, our results are similar to awake-behaving animals in many respects.
-The occurrence and magnitude of SSE are encoded by time-locked spikes in vS1 ensembles, with texture-related sequences of slip-stick events encoded by multiple coding strategies (constrained by the intrinsic dynamics of whisker circuits and synapses).
-The occurrence of discrete SSE related to texture, observed here, suggests a coexisting coding for texture during awake, active sensation.
+The present study primarily examined the transformation of whisker-surface interactions into cortical neuronal activity.
+While we use anesthetized rats in receptive sensing mode, our results are similar to those in awake-behaving animals in many respects.
+The occurrence and magnitude of SSEs are encoded by time-locked spikes in vS1 ensembles, with texture-related sequences of SSEs encoded by multiple coding strategies constrained by the intrinsic dynamics of whisker circuits and synapses.
+The occurrence of discrete SSEs related to texture, observed here, suggests coexisting coding for texture during active sensation while awake.

 Texture Preference in Cortical Neurons